-We've all heard the term "getting started is the hardest part".
-What about "pain is temporary?"
-Both phrases are completely true when it comes to cold plunging.
+We've all heard the term "getting started is the hardest part" and "pain is temporary."
 The mere thought of submerging into a body of water that could potentially be as cold as 39 degrees and doing it willingly seems insane, at first.

 If we didn't believe in the science, we wouldn't be doing what we're doing.
 At OSONE, we're selling a lifestyle, not a product.
 Once you start feeling the benefits behind cold plunge, we believe we can convince even the hardest critics that this age old practice can improve your overall well-being.